Department Head: Larry Fritch

 Instructor: Christopher McVeigh

-Connecticut Technical High School System's Bioscience and Environmental Technology course breakdown by grade.
+Connecticut Technical Education and Career System's Bioscience and Environmental Technology course breakdown by grade.
 Each student is required to complete four years of a Career Technical Education program.

 Exploratory and Introduction to Bioscience and Environmental Technology